 - The Boone County Building Department shall provide to all members of the Board a copy of the title page of the plan review checklist for the project in question.
 This checklist shall be attached to the site plan submitted by the owner and mailed to board members along with the notification of appeal.

 - Upon receipt of the appeal, the secretary shall send notice to the Board.
 A hearing shall be scheduled within fifteen (15) days after the appeal is received.
 All parties to the appeal shall be notified by certified mail of the hearing date, time and location within ten (10) days prior to the date of the hearing.

 - An appeal shall be heard by five (5) members of the Board and shall constitute a quorum of the Board.
 A decision reached by the majority of members present at a properly called hearing shall constitute a decision of the entire Board.
 The Board shall render a written decision within five (5) days after the hearing.
 The Board may uphold, amend or reverse the decision of the local building official.
 The decision shall be made by a concurring vote of three (3) members present.

 - The decision of the Boone County Appeals Board may be appealed to the Kentucky Department of Housing, Buildings and Construction for further review.

 - An appeals hearing shall follow written procedure adopted by the Board and made available to the public.
 The hearing procedure shall not require strict compliance with the rules of evidence, but shall mandate that only relevant information be received.
 The Appellant, the Appellant's representative and any person whose interests are affected shall be given an opportunity to be heard.
 All hearings before the Board shall be open to the public, however, those attending who are not involved in the a particular case shall not be recognized on the floor by the Board.

-- Please contact Board Secretary Lea Black for an appeals application via email or call 859–334–2219.
+- Please contact Board Secretary Lea Black for an appeals application or click the link in item #9 and if you have any questions please feel to contact via email or call 859–334–2219.